Vietnam.vn - Nền tảng quảng bá Việt Nam

 The only image of the T1 Phone shared on the official website (Photo: Trump Mobile).

 A representative of the Trump Group said that the T1 phones are manufactured at factories located in three US states: Alabama, California and Florida.
-However, information about the manufacturer as well as the specific locations of the factories have not been disclosed in detail.
+However, information about the manufacturer as well as the specific location of the factories has not been announced in detail.

-When asked whether the T1 Phone uses components imported from Asia or China, the Trump Organization declined to comment, leading some tech experts to say more transparency is needed to validate the product’s “made entirely in the USA” claim.
+When asked whether the T1 Phone uses components imported from Asia or China, the Trump group declined to comment, leading some technology experts to say more transparency is needed to validate the product’s “made entirely in the USA” claim.

-Blake Przesmicki, an analyst at Counterpoint Research, said that modern electronics manufacturing relies heavily on low-cost skilled labor and large component supply chains from Asia, especially China.
-He said it was likely that the T1 Phone was manufactured in China and only finished in the United States.
+Blake Przesmicki, an analyst at market research firm Counterpoint Research, said that modern electronics manufacturing relies heavily on low-cost skilled labor and large component supply chains from Asia, especially China.
+According to him, it is highly likely that the T1 Phone was manufactured in China and only completed in the US.

-Tech expert Max Weinbach also predicted that the T1 could be an improved version of the Revvl 7 Pro 5G – a phone distributed by T-Mobile but manufactured in China.
+Tech expert Max Weinbach also speculated that the T1 could be an improved version of the Revvl 7 Pro 5G – a phone distributed by T-Mobile but manufactured in China.

 Meanwhile, Carsten Frauenheim – a hardware expert at technology site iFixit – believes that the Trump Group could import pre-processed components or devices from China, then make some adjustments and final assembly in the US before bringing them to market.